shacker/tunedex/README.md

 Depending on the size of your collection, this could be a *long* process - for me, it takes around 30 minutes to catalog a 98,000-track library.

+Artwork

+Apple has this locked down tight.
+There is no reference to in the XML.
+Appears to be an encrypted connection between the obfuscated contents of the Album Artwork directory and the library.
+Case of beer to anyone who figures out how to bring in artwork!

 ------

 Examples for creating custom queries from command line